-All of the other duties are various applications of this one: "Husband, love your wives, as Christ loved the Church and gave himself up for her" (Ephesians 5:25).
-Every duty in some way involved sacrificing yourself, hopping on a cross, for the sake of your bride.
-Since specifics have been given up to this point, here are some general things to remember: Your discomfort for her comfort.
+All of the other duties are various applications of this one: "Husband, love your wives, as Christ loved the Church and gave Himself up for her" (Eph.
+5:25).
+Every duty in some way involves sacrificing yourself, hopping on a cross, for the sake of your bride.
+Since you've already seen some specifics up to this point, here are some general things to remember: Your discomfort for her comfort.
 Your humiliation for her exaltation.
 Your loss for her gain.
 Your injury for her safety.
 Your death for her life.
 Husband for his wife.
-Christ for his Church.
+Christ for His Church.

 Make her holy.
 Hold her fast.
 Nourish and cherish her.
 Honor her.
 Do not be bitter toward her.
 In short: Give yourself up for her.
 This is a tall order.
-Remember, all of these are descriptions of what Christ does perfectly for his Church, for you.
-If you stumble or fail then take refuge in the one who is the perfect bridegroom, who covers all your sins with his blood and pours out his love on you, which you receive both for yourself and to exercise toward your wife.
-Hear his Gospel.
-Receive his body and blood.
+Remember, all of these are descriptions of what Christ does perfectly for His Church, for you.
+If you stumble or fail then take refuge in the one who is the perfect bridegroom, who covers all your sins with His blood and pours out His love on you, which you receive both for yourself and to exercise toward your wife.
+Hear His Gospel.
+Receive His body and blood.
 You'll never look at these duties without being cut to the heart.
-Nevertheless Christ does these duties through you for your wife's great good, fills up what you lack, forgives your sins, and strengthens you as a reflection of him.
+Nevertheless Christ does these duties through you for your wife's great good, fills up what you lack, forgives your sins, and strengthens you as a reflection of Him.